Kyankwanzi District: Administrative units

-The district has only one county, Kiboga West County.
+The district has only two counties, Butemba and Ntwetwe.

 Culturally, Kyankwanzi is the northwestern frontier of the Buganda Kingdom, overseen from the Ssingo county seat of Mityana.
 Once belonging to Bunyoro, as Rugonjwa Sub-county, Nsambya Sub-county in the northwest was won by the Buganda Kingdom in the battles in the 1890s under Kabaka Mwanga II's rule.

 Demographics

 In 1991, the national population census estimated the district population at 43,500.
 The next national census in 2002 estimated the population at 120,600.
 In 2012, the population was estimated at 182,900.

 In 2009, Kyankwanzi Sub-county, then under the Kiboga District, was recorded as the poorest administrative area in the Central Region, with 38 percent of the population living on less than US$1.00 a day.